 Classic Poker Draw

 Poker Draw is the first type of classic Poker, the second one is 5-Card-Stud Poker.
 The acquirement of their principles is essential to understand any other variation of Poker.
-The game of Poker Draw consists of two parts: Deal and Draw (trade of cards).
+The game of Poker Draw consists of two parts: the Deal and the Draw (trading of cards).

 Dealing the Cards

-The dealer of cards is appointed in advance by agreement or draw.
+The card dealer is appointed in advance by an agreement or a draw.
 The dealer may participate in the game.
 He or she deals five cards face side down to each player.
-The first player on his left can either Open the bets, that is to put in some money in the pot, or pass the turn to the next player (Check).
+The first player on his left hand can either Open the bets, i.e. to put in some money in the pot, or pass the turn to the next player (Check).

 If the bets got raised in the meantime, then the player, who opened or the last player who checked before the raise, begins the second round.
 The game continues in this fashion and the players can raise their bets until the last player calls (confirms the level of bets).
 The player who is not willing to risk more money by calling other players' bets must fold.